 Indoor/outdoor temperatures and barometric pressure will be recorded along with current weather conditions at the time of sampling.
 The sampling assembly will be periodically inspected during testing to determine the rate of vacuum loss (i.e., sample collection).
 Ambient air samples will be recovered approximately 8 hours later by closing the Summa canister regulator valves, and recording the vacuum reading.
-Ambient indoor/outdoor air samples will be submitted for laboratory analysis of VOCs via EPA Method TO-15 with a target reporting limit of 0.25 μ g/m3.
+Ambient indoor/outdoor air samples will be submitted for laboratory analysis of VOCs via EPA Method TO-15 with a target reporting limit of 0.25 μ g/m3 for Matrix 1 compounds (i.e., carbon tetrachloride, trichloroethene, and vinyl chloride) in the indoor air samples and 1.0 μ g/m3 for other VOCs in the indoor and outdoor air samples.